 Reduce your risk of accidental injury while cycling by:

-- Braking smoothly.
+- braking smoothly.
 Hard braking is a common cause of cycling injuries, as it can cause the brakes to lock and the rider to fall over the handlebars.
-Children need careful instruction on how to brake safely
+Children need careful instruction on how to brake safely.
+Use your back brakes in combination with your front brakes to minimise your weight going forward over the handlebars.

 Prevention of cycling injuries